groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/esign/pptx.en.md

 ############################# More Formats ########################
 more_formats:
     enable: true
-    title: "Adding Metadata Properties To Other File Formats"
+    title: "Digitally Sign a Wide Range of File Formats"
     exclude: "PPTX"
-    description: "Multi format documents and images metadata addition API for GroupDocs.Signature.
-Retrieve metadata of some of the popular file formats as stated below."
+    description: "The .NET API empowers you to electronically sign over 60 industry-standard file formats, offering unparalleled flexibility in securing your business documents."
     items:

         # format loop 1